near/docs/docs/2.build/2.smart-contracts/anatomy/anatomy.md

     1. What to fetch from storage when the contract is loaded
     2. What to store when the contract is done executing

-    The `#[near]` macro tells the SDK which functions are exposed to the outside world
+    The `#[near]` macro tells the SDK which functions are exposed to the outside world.

-    **Note:** Only one struct can be decorated with the `#[near(contract_state)]` macro
+    **Note:** Only one struct can be decorated with the `#[near(contract_state)]` macro.
   </Block>
   <Block highlights={{"js": "5", "rust": "6,10-16"}} fname="hello-near">
     ### Storage (State)
     We call the data stored in the contract [the contract's state](./storage.md).

-    In our Hello World example, the contract stores a single string (`greeting`), and the state starts initialized with the default value `"Hello"`
+    In our Hello World example, the contract stores a single string (`greeting`), and the state starts initialized with the default value `"Hello"`.

-    **Note:** We will cover more about the contract's state in the [state section](./storage.md)
+    **Note:** We will cover more about the contract's state in the [state section](./storage.md).
   </Block>
   <Block highlights={{"js": "8-10", "rust": "22-24"}} fname="hello-near">
     ### Read Only Functions
     Contract's functions can be read-only, meaning they don't modify the state.
-Calling them is free for everyone, and does not require to have a NEAR account
+Calling them is free for everyone, and does not require to have a NEAR account.

-    **Note:** We will cover more about function types in the [functions section](./functions.md)
+    **Note:** We will cover more about function types in the [functions section](./functions.md).
   </Block>
   <Block highlights={{"js": "13-16", "rust": "27-30"}} fname="hello-near">
     ### State Mutating Functions
     Functions that modify the state or call other contracts are considered state mutating functions.
-It is necessary to have a NEAR account to call them, as they require a transaction to be sent to the network
+It is necessary to have a NEAR account to call them, as they require a transaction to be sent to the network.

-    **Note:** We will cover more about function types in the [functions section](./functions.md)
+    **Note:** We will cover more about function types in the [functions section](./functions.md).
   </Block>
   <File
     language="js"